 5 servings of vegetables is difficult to get in every single day.
-Which is why I like to find ways to get some vegetables into meals or snacks that are normally light on, liked baked goods (e.g. Zucchini Bread).
+Which is why I like to find ways to incorporate hidden vegetables into snacks like these protein banana carrot muffins.
+I've made these in small batches and in large batches for some presentations and gifting and they are definitely a winner!

 Jump to:

 Maple Syrup.
 I use maple syrup in a lot of my protein muffin recipes instead of white or brown sugar because I love the flavour.
-Especially in these veggie muffins, it adds an extra layer of flavour which really compliments the cinnamon and nutmeg.
+Especially in these, it adds an extra layer of flavour which really compliments the cinnamon and nutmeg.
 This can make the muffins slightly denser in texture, so if you prefer a light and fluffy muffin, see substitutions and variations below.

 Protein.
-I use a neutral vegan protein powder for my muffins because it is relatively versatile.
-See substitutions for other suggestions.
+I use a neutral vegan protein powder for my muffins because it is relatively versatile and acts very similar to flour.

 How to make carrot and banana muffins